polisai/polis-oss/docs/mcp_expansion_test_plan.md

     - You receive the handshake events.
     - **CRITICAL**: You do **NOT** receive the `sampling/createMessage` event in the curl output.
 3. **Verify Logs**:
-    - The Bridge terminal should show a warning: `msg="Policy blocked server request" method=sampling/createMessage`.
+    - The Bridge terminal should show: `msg="Stream Inspector enabled"`.
+    - When the attack is sent: `msg="Policy blocked server request" method=sampling/createMessage`.

 ---